snehangshudas/Ceropegia-Counting-Project-India/README.md

 [Ceropegia_Counting_Project_AndrooidApp](Ceropegia_Counting_Project_AndroidApp.apk): An apk file for your local use in Android phones.

+## List of Ceropegia Occurrences
+[Ceropegia Occurrences with its GIS Information](Species_Occurrences.csv): The list contains all the data related to the occurences of the genus in India.
+A documented list of 55 species alongwith its GIS details are available for free download and use.

 ## Contributors
 `Mr. Snehangshu Das` (Shivaji University, Kolhapur-416004, Maharashtra, India) `Dr. M. Arunjit Singh` (Kalindi College (University of Delhi) East Patel Nagar, New Delhi-110008, India)